 A walking tour of Triana in Seville, Spain is one of the best things to do in Seville.
 We love free walking tours, we learn so much from passionate locals who want to ‘show off’ their cities to travellers.
-There are just so many Seville attractions to visit you will need at least 3 days in Seville.
+There are just so many Seville (Sevilla as the Spanish spell and pronounce it) attractions to visit you will need at least 3 days in Seville.
 Have you visited Seville?
-We were travelling on our road trip around the Andalusia region of Spain and spent 4 nights in Seville.
-We hired a car and enjoyed 10 nights of travelling around the region ending back in Barcelona.

 If you are visiting Seville and you have time we would highly recommend this evening tour of Triana.
 If your visit is in Summer, the coolness of the evening as you wander around is the ideal time and at the end of the tour, you can return back to one of the many bars and restaurants that you pass on the tour.

 - 1 Where is Seville

 - 2 Walking Tour of Triana in Seville, Spain

 Seville is the Capital of Andalusia in Southern Spain situated along the banks of the Guadalquivir River.

 Triana was located outside the walled city of Seville, separated by the Guadalquivir River.
 Triana was classified as the poorest neighbourhood of Seville, full of blacksmiths, sailors, and flamenco dancers.
 The sailors were the poorest.
 The residents of Triana were not allowed to live within the walled city of Seville.